 Masters Assistantships in History are awarded on a competitive basis to students with outstanding academic records who are enrolled full-time in the masters degree program in history.
 The funding package includes a stipend, a tuition scholarship for up to ten credit hours per semester, and remission of most course-related fees.

 - In addition to the funding application, you will need to submit a Statement of Purpose, in which you describe your academic background and preparation including any language preparation or abilities beyond English (important), identify the area or areas of history you want to study, and outline your career goals.
 If you would like some tips on how to write a personal statement, take a look at this article.

 NOTE: Once a current award expires, currently funded MA's must submit a new funding application in order to be considered for additional funding.

 Students admitted to the Joint MA/PhD program are ordinarily awarded funding upon admission.
 Since the departmental application described in the second step of the Joint Program application instructions also serves as an application for funding, newly admitted Joint Program students do not need to fill out separate forms for funding.

 Currently Funded Students

-All currently funded students eligible for future funding must document their ongoing eligibility and progress annually, using the form linked below.
-Students must also discuss their progress with their advisors.
-Students are responsible for ensuring that advisors have sufficient time and information to make a recommendation and sign the form before the deadline of
+All currently funded doctoral students eligible for funding in the following academic year must submit a Joint MA/PhD Progress Report in order to be eligible for continuation of funding.
+Doctoral students must discuss their progress with their advisors and are responsible for ensuring that advisors have sufficient time and information to make a recommendation and sign the form before the deadline of

 The full form should be completed every year.
-Students may therefore wish to use the Microsoft Word versions of the forms instead of the PDFs, in order to save information electronically and use it in future progress reports.
-Note, however, that the PDF and Word versions of the forms are identical.
+Doctoral students may therefore wish to use the Microsoft Word versions of the form instead of the PDF, in order to save information electronically and use it in future progress reports.
+The PDF and Word versions of the form are identical.

 Joint MA/PhD Progress Report (PDF) | (Word)